-With many of us still at home right now, there’s never been a better time to experiment with food.
-We’re in a period of time where finding creative ways to switch up the usual dish with interesting ingredients or substitutes is all the rage.
-Going to a new grocery store or a farmer’s market, you may see some vegetables that you’ve never even heard of.
-There’s so much you can do with veggies, like switch them out for dough, use them as a meat substitute, and have them flavor your food.
+We’re in a period where finding creative ways to switch up the usual dish with interesting ingredients or substitutes is all the rage.
+Going to a new grocery store or a farmer’s market, you may see some vegetables you’ve never heard of.
+You can do so much with veggies, like switch them out for dough, use them as a meat substitute, and have them flavor your food.
 We’ve made a list of five vegetables you’ve probably never heard of and all the things you can do with them.
 Keep reading for more!

 The Best Healthy Vegetables You Probably Haven’t Heard Of

 This is known as the German turnip or the turnip cabbage.
 It is a crunchy vegetable that tastes similar to broccoli.
-Its leaves are edible as well as the vegetable itself.
+Its leaves are edible, as well as the vegetable itself.
 We love to slice it thinly and toss it in a salad.
-You can also mash it, steam it, and make it into a mashed potato-like substance.
+You can also mash, steam, and make it into a mashed potato-like substance.
 Did we mention that it’s got cancer-fighting properties as well?

 2) Purple Sweet Potatoes

-This is also known as the Stokes Purple, and it is in the morning glory family.
+This is also known as the Stokes Purple and is in the morning glory family.
 It has a super deep flavor that is rich and ultra-tasty.
 It is sometimes drier and denser than the orange sweet potato.
 You can use this the same way you’d use sweet potato in cooking.
 Make a mash, add it to a salad, or use it in dessert!
-This vegetable is filled with antioxidants that prevent disease, boost inflammation, and fight cancer.
+This vegetable contains antioxidants that prevent disease, boost inflammation, and fight cancer.
 Eat this up!

-Part of the same family as the artichoke, the sunchoke is a healthy vegetable that is high in fiber and has great flavor.
+Part of the same family as the artichoke, the sunchoke is a healthy fiber vegetable with great flavor.
 It is a little harder for some to digest because of the carbohydrate inulin in it.
 The sunchoke is perfect for a nice soup, a vegetable mash, or put in the oven with some salt and olive oil.
-It does make you a little flatulence though, fair warning!
+It does make you a little flatulence, though, fair warning!